After installing Glowie into your server, you must configure your application before starting.

 Key to use with encrypting functions.
 Be sure to use a strong key.

-Token to use with encrypting functions (along with API key).
+Token to use with encrypting functions (along with your app key).
 Be sure to use a strong key.

 - username - Username to use while connecting to the database.